7oSkaaa/Codeforces-Polygon-Template/README.md

 ---

-#### This a tutorial for polygon and how to use it [Ali Ibrahim Site](https://ali-ibrahim137.github.io/competitive/programming/2020/09/27/polygon-codeforces.html)
+#### This a tutorial for polygon and how to use it [Here](https://quangloc99.github.io/2022/03/08/polygon-codeforces-tutorial.html#stress-testing-our-first-test-generator)